molgenis/molgenis-emx2/docs/molgenis/dev_apps.md

 This guide will provide information on how to create a new app or how to contribute to an existing application.
 You will also find information on the tools that are used in MOLGENIS EMX2 and how to configure your app to deploy it in EMX2.
 In the last section (the appendices), you will find a step-by-step guides for developing apps.

-Before you begin, we encourage developers to read our [Development Guidelines](./dev_guidelines) to ensure consistency of all interfaces.
+Before you begin, we encourage developers to read our [Contributing Guidelines](https://github.com/molgenis/molgenis-emx2/blog/master/CONTRIBUTING.md) and [Development Guidelines](./dev_guidelines) to ensure consistency of all interfaces.
 If you get stuck, have a look at the [Troubleshooting guide](./dev_troubleshooting).
 If you notice any issue with this guide (e.g, broken example, outdated information, etc.), please open an issue on at [molgenis-emx2/issues](https://github.com/molgenis/molgenis-emx2/issues).

 ## Frontend tools